DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) such as GPT-4 \cite{achiam2023gpt}, LLaMA \cite{genai2023llama}, and OPT \cite{zhang2022opt} have achieved significant advancements, excelling in tasks such as instruction following and question answering.
+In recent years, large language models (LLMs) such as GPT-4 \cite{achiam2023gpt} have achieved significant advancements, excelling in various tasks such as instruction following.
 Training an LLM requires substantial hardware resources, vast amounts of training data, and specialized expert knowledge.
 Consequently, LLMs are considered valuable intellectual property (IP) of their respective owners.

-However, the increasing functionality of highly capable LLMs poses potential risks, including malicious uses such as spreading misinformation \cite{ChenS24} and generating harmful content \cite{perkins2023academic}, as well as copyright infringement, such as redistributing or re-selling purchased LLM services \cite{birch2023model}.
-Given these malicious behaviors, there is an urgent need for mechanisms to trace the distribution of LLM-generated texts, safeguarding the IP rights of LLM owners.
+However, the increasing capabilities of these advanced models pose potential risks of copyright infringement, including unauthorized redistribution or resale of purchased LLM services \cite{birch2023model}.
+Given these concerns, there is an urgent need for mechanisms to trace the distribution of LLM-generated texts, thereby protecting the IP rights of LLM owners from malicious exploitation.

-The watermarking technique for LLMs has emerged as a promising solution \cite{liu2024survey}.
-By implicitly embedding a watermark into the output text, LLM owners can effectively trace the distribution of their generated content.
-Currently, most watermarking techniques for LLMs focus on identifying whether a given text was generated by a specific LLM, a method commonly referred to as one-bit watermarking \cite{kirchenbauer2023watermark}.
-However, these approaches are unable to embed unique watermarks into LLM-generated texts tailored to different users.
-As a result, multi-bit watermarking solutions have been proposed to embed rich watermark information (e.g., binary strings \cite{WangYC0LM0024}) into LLM-generated texts by adding bias to the LLM logits, as shown in Fig.\ref{fig:process}.
-This approach enables the accurate identification of malicious use or copyright-infringing content, including determining which user generated it with which LLM.
+LLM watermarking has emerged as a promising solution \cite{liu2024survey}.
+By implicitly embedding watermarks into generated text, model owners can trace the downstream distribution of their outputs.
+Most existing watermarking methods focus on verifying whether a given text was generated by a particular LLM—known as one-bit watermarking \cite{kirchenbauer2023watermark}.
+However, these approaches cannot embed user-specific identifiers and thus fail to support fine-grained attribution.
+To address this limitation, multi-bit watermarking has been proposed, which embeds richer information—such as binary strings \cite{WangYC0LM0024}—by adding biases into the LLM logits.
+This enables precise attribution of potentially infringing content by identifying both the LLM and the user involved in generation.